Chess.com and Lichess.org: The two biggest platforms for online chess.

 - Free registration.

-Now, let’s dig a bit deeper into some of the above-mentioned things.
+Now, let’s dig a bit deeper into some above-mentioned things.

-I know that cheating is a concept that a lot of people get annoyed by when playing online chess.
+I know that cheating is a concept that many people get annoyed by when playing online chess.
 Therefore, I will tell you how you can reduce the chances of playing against anyone using a machine to pick their moves.

 Why is cheating a problem on Lichess.org?

-Before I start this paragraph: I am not the only one claiming that cheating is a (big) problem on Lichess.
-A lot of people agree with me, which I will come back to later.
+Before I start this section: I am not the only one claiming that cheating is a (big) problem on Lichess.
+Many people agree with me, which I will come back to later.